 Your company qualifies for and can claim creative industry tax reliefs if it is:

-- Directly involved in the production and development of video games
+- directly involved in the production and development of video games eligibility

 Your company will be entitled to claim VGTR if the video game is British and:

-- the video game is intended for supply, rather than for a marketing tool, for example
+- the video game is intended for supply rather than as a marketing tool, for example.

 - an additional deduction in computing its taxable profits

-The devices that are eligible for Video Games Tax relief include;
+The games that are eligible for video games tax relief include:

-To qualify for the creative industry tax reliefs all video games must pass a cultural test with the British Film Institute (BFI), certifying that the production is a British video game.
+To qualify for the relief, all video games must pass a cultural test with the British Film Institute (BFI), certifying that the production is a British video game.

-Applications can still be sent if the game is under development and a final certificate will be made available once completed.
+You can still send an application if the game is under development, and a final certificate will be made available once completed.
 The BFI will then review the completed game before issuing a final certificate.

-What information do you need to start a Video Games Tax Relief claim?
+What do you need to start a video games tax relief claim?